Termination of pension

 Surviving spouse’s pension

-A surviving spouse’s pension ends when the conditions for paying the pension are no longer met or the surviving spouse dies.
+Surviving spouse’s pension is paid for ten years or until the youngest child turns 18.
+In surviving spouse’s pensions, the ten-year fixed term applies to surviving spouses born in 1975 or thereafter.
+The fixed-term period does not apply to surviving spouse’s pensions granted before 2022.
+Surviving spouse’s pensions granted before 2022 end when the conditions for paying the pension are no longer met or when the surviving spouse dies.
 The pension is paid until the end of the month of death.